romland/smoozoo/README.md

         - in this case, need it to do video too hum.

     - expand on interface to interact with the viewer in another porject

+    - document how to include/use this without Parcel (just a matter of including scripts in html)

 ## Maybe future plugins
     - picture collection / gallery plugin (call it collection, tho -- a gallery sounds